 From the topographic to the proprioceptive: A series of interdisciplinary research workshops into human interaction and its scaleable representation.

 CIRCLE seminar programme

-This event was a follow-up from CIRCLE online symposium 2014/Part 1 and was designed as an intensive reading group to undertake an initial discussion on the process of "communing the networks", informed by reading materials circulated in advance
+A follow-up event from CIRCLE Online symposium 2014/Part 1, designed as an intensive reading group to undertake initial discussions on the process of "commoning the networks".

 A symposium of talks and presentations exploring current research projects undertaken by members of the CIRCLE research group, Inspace, May 6, 2013